v2sCollections/Constellation/README.md

 - Cropped and upscaled loading screens for ultrawide monitors
 - Removes photo mode boundaries, and enhances sliders - for ultimate space screen-archery!

-## Remove the vignette from the following
+## Removes the vignette from the following

 - Quick (favorites) menu.
 - Galaxy map.